cmdaoust/Experimental-SOPs/Respiration/RespiratoryEffort_SOP.md

 ### **Respiration Belt Setup**

-1. Run the strap through the side buckles on the transducer, ensuring the self-adhering (Velcro® style) side of the strap is facing upward.
+1. Run the strap through the side buckles on the transducer, ensuring the self-adhering (Velcro style) side of the strap is facing upward.
 2. Flip the tip of the strap back over the buckle so it adheres to the rest of the belt (see Fig. 1).

 <p align="center">